 Welcome to the portfolio of Charles Acheson, Ph.d.

-Charles Acheson is an educator who teaches through strategic storytelling and comics.
+Charles Acheson is an teacher and designer who educates through strategic storytelling and multimodal methods.

-Charles Acheson is an educator who teaches through strategic storytelling and comics.
+Charles Acheson is an teacher and designer who educates through strategic storytelling and multimodal methods.

 Built using Storyline 360, and in conjunction with subject matter expert Matt Knieling, this learning module teaches learners how to create their comic book using simple materials.
 Employing extensive interactive elements, this module is a personal passion project as a current comics maker, researcher, and former college comics instructor.